Leitner-Poma: After the merger

 In 2009, Leitner-Poma of America moved into a new headquarters in Grand Junction along with other companies owned by Leitner Technologies, including Leitwind, a manufacturer of wind turbines, and Prinoth, a maker of snow groomers.
-Colorado Governor Bill Ritter attended the grand opening ceremony, which took place during the financial crisis of 2007–2010 at which Leitner-Poma promised to create 100 new jobs.
+Colorado Governor Bill Ritter attended the grand opening ceremony, which took place during the 2008 financial crisis at which Leitner-Poma promised to create 100 new jobs.

 The company recently won the contract to build the replacement Roosevelt Island Tramway in New York City, and is also the supplier of the passenger capsules for both the London Eye Ferris wheel in England and the High Roller Ferris wheel to be built on the Las Vegas Strip.

-Leitner-Poma's market share continues to trail significantly behind Doppelmayr.

 As both Poma and as Leitner-Poma, the company has built some of the most notable lifts in America, including, among others, the only double-loading chairlift in North America (Quicksilver Super6) and the highest chairlift in North America, Imperial Express SuperChair (topping at 12840 ft), both located at Breckenridge Ski Resort in Colorado.

 In 2016 Leitner-Poma had acquired Skytrac, a Utah-based competitor.